 In addition, stigma, lack of support, lack of child care, lack of information about the studies, and lack of transportation often prevent women and people of color from participating in HIV trials.

 An HIV clinical trial needed to be designed in a way that could overcome some of the barriers for women and people of color.
-In order to do this, health care providers and community advocates worked with Tibotec, the company that makes the protease inhibitor Prezista (darunavir).
+In order to do this, health care providers and community advocates worked with Tibotec (now Janssen), the company that makes the protease inhibitor Prezista (darunavir).